inBeat/inbeat-website/content/top-influencers/tiktok/comedians/brazil/_index.md

 ---
-title: Top 10 Comedians TikTok Influencers In Brazil In 2022
+title: Top 10 Comedians TikTok Influencers In Brazil In 2023
 description: >-
-  Find top comedians TikTok influencers in Brazil in 2022.
-Most popular hashtags: #comedia #humor #fy #fusioninfluencers.
+  Find top comedians TikTok influencers in Brazil in 2023.
+Most popular hashtags: #humor #comedia #fy #standupcomedy.
 platform: TikTok
-hits: 1415
+hits: 1228
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: inBeat has 1415 TikTok influencers like this in Brazil for you to collaborate.
+text_bottom: Our search engine aggregates 1228 TikTok influencers like this in Brazil for you to work with.
 profiles:
   - username: "gil_reis"
     fullname: >-